keithbuhler/keithbuhler.github.io/content/CV/cv-buhler.md

 ### RESEARCH AREAS
-Areas of specialization: Ethics and the History of Philosophy.
+Areas of specialization: Ethics, the History of Philosophy.
-Areas of competence:  Philosophy of Mind, and Philosophy of Religion.
+Areas of competence:  Philosophy of Mind, Philosophy of Religion.

 ### EMPLOYMENT
-1. Humanities Teacher (History, Greek, Writing), Trinity Classical Academy, 2017 - present
+1. Instructor of History, Greek, Writing, Trinity Classical Academy, 2017 - present
 1. Postdoctoral Scholar, University of Kentucky,  Spring 2017
 2. Instructor of Philosophy, Asbury University, 2013-2017
 3. Director of High School, Veritas Academy, 2013-2014